bkgood/chez-executable/README.md

 Bare `make` builds an executable `./hello` from the program defined in `hello.ss`.

+The resulting executable is about 2.5 MB on my arm64 Mac.

 Currently only builds in the Petite Chez Scheme boot file, which is unable to compile new code at runtime.